How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 We do not recommend harvesting honey in your first year.
 Your primary goal is to grow your colonies and get them through their first winter.
 Leave the honey for the bees.

-For that reason, we did not include the cost of honey harvesting equipment in our first year cost estimates.
+Therefore, we did not include the cost of honey harvesting equipment in our first-year cost estimates.
 Hopefully, in your second year, you’ll be harvesting honey.
 There are different methods of extraction.
-The one you chose will determine what equipment you’ll need so the cost will vary.
+The one you choose will determine what equipment you’ll need, so the cost will vary.

-If you find that your first-year bees are exceptionally productive, you can extract a few frames of honey without expensive equipment.
-Just scrape the into a container (like a large pot), crush the wax and honey, then strain off the liquid honey for jars.
+If your first-year bees are exceptionally productive, you can extract a few frames of honey without expensive equipment.
+Just scrape them into a container (like a large pot), crush the wax and honey, then strain off the liquid honey for jars.

 Time Costs

-Time spent is a function of many things: how dedicated you are to learning; how much assembly work you take on; how long it takes you to do a hive inspection; what challenges come up; and so on.
+Time spent is a function of many things: how dedicated you are to learning, how much assembly work you assume, how long it takes you to do a hive inspection, what challenges come up, and so on.

 It’s a hobby.
 If you’ve come this far, relax and enjoy it.
 Allot enough time to keep your apiary healthy and growing.
-Once you put your bees to bed for winter, you will have months to relax.
+You will have months to relax once you put your bees to bed for winter.

 How To Save Money On Beekeeping

-So-called “starter kits” often include many of the items you need to begin beekeeping at a lower cost than buying everything ala carte.
-Some of the items in the kit may be on the lower end of the quality spectrum but should be fine for a beginner.
+So-called “starter kits” often include many items you need to begin beekeeping at a lower cost than buying everything ala carte.
+Some components in the kit may be on the lower end of the quality spectrum but should be fine for a beginner.

 However, some kits are misleading.
-A starter kit that includes only one deep hive box will get you going, but you’ll be buying more boxes in short order as your colony grows.
+A starter kit with only one deep hive box will get you going, but you’ll buy more boxes in short order as your colony grows.
 Don’t be fooled into thinking that one box is enough.

 If you have some basic tools and woodworking skills, you may enjoy some DIY projects such as: